w3c/wot-usecases/USE-CASES/oauth.md

 +----------+
 ```

-Comment: Usually client credentials are distributed using and external service which is used by humans to register a particular application.
+Comment: Usually client credentials are distributed using an external service which is used by humans to register a particular application.
 For example, the `npm` cli has a companion dashboard where a developer requests the generation of a token that is then passed to the cli.
 The token is used to verify the publishing process of `npm` packages in the registry.
 Further examples are Docker cli and OpenId Connect Client Credentials.

-**Note** there is an [RFC](https://tools.ietf.org/html/draft-tschofenig-ace-oauth-iot-01) that describes this flow for COAP clients.

 ##### implicit
 **Deprecated**